oVirt/ovirt-site/source/sdk/java-sdk.html.md

 # Java-sdk

-oVirt Java-SDK package a software development kit for the oVirt engine api.
+oVirt Java-SDK is auto-generated software development kit for the oVirt engine api.

 __TOC__